oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 1.1 Changes from Earlier Versions

-The following changes have been implemented since WD07/CSD03:
+The following changes have been implemented since WD08:

-* Restructured to match current OASIS template / outline
-* Added example illustrating `deny` action
-* Eliminates an unneeded layer of indenture / numbering in Section 3
+* Simplified presentation of protocol requirements in Section 3
-* Moves the discussion of topic wildcard use into the Default Topic Structure section
+* Added example illustrating use of paho python MQTT client
-* Removed notes from Section 2.2
+* Removed operating model questions (Appendix Z)

 ## 1.2 Glossary